Five Man Electrical Band: Rebirth as Five Man Electrical Band (1969–1975)

 The group's new single "It Never Rains On Maple Lane" with B side "Private Train" was a mild success in Canada; the A-side appeared at No. 67 on the charts, but after two weeks on the charts the single was flipped over and B-side "Private Train" made it into the top 40, peaking at No. 37.
 The album, meanwhile, contained a mixture of new material and older recordings originally released under the Staccatos name (including "Half Past Midnight") and was similarly successful in Canada.
-Follow-up singles failed to chart.
-At the end of 1969, the band ended their relationship with Capitol and signed with MGM Records.
+But when follow-up singles failed to chart, the band ended their relationship with Capitol, at the end of 1969, and moved back to Ottawa from Los Angeles.